McShelby/hugo-theme-relearn/archetypes/home.md

 type = "home"
 +++

-This is a new home page.
+This is your new home page.